Home » All Recipes » Desserts » Cupcakes & Cakes » Italian Almond Pear Cake

 • 1/2 teaspoon baking powder

-• 3 ripe but not too soft pears peeled, halved and cored
+• 3 pears peeled, halved and cored

-• 1/3 cup roasted salted almonds, sliced
+• 1/3 cup roasted salted almonds sliced

 • 1-2 tablespoons powdered sugar